Contents

 There are a number of steps that must be taken before vape flavour restrictions could be brought to pass, including public consultations which offer us an opportunity to help shape future regulations.

-In order to implement any regulations on vape flavours the Government first intend to allow themselves new powers to regulate, this will require primary legislation to be put in place.
+In order to implement any regulations on vape flavours the Government would first need to allow themselves new powers to regulate, which requires primary legislation to be put in place.
 This is because, unless the Government have given themselves the power to regulate something, they cannot implement any regulations.

 When it comes to the devolved nations, Wales will be legislated through the UK Parliament, while Scotland will likely use a legislative consent motion to allow the UK Government to legislate on their behalf.
-There is still clarification needed on how and when Northern Ireland will move forward with this.
+Northern Ireland endorsed a legislative consent motion to enable the Tobacco and Vapes Bill just days before the general election was called, indicating they will likely do the same on future legislation.

 What does it mean for the UKs vapers?

-While we don’t yet know whether the Government will choose to ban or restrict specific flavours, it is clearly a proposal in serious consideration.
+While we don’t yet know whether the next Government will choose to ban or restrict specific flavours, it is clearly a proposal which we need to take seriously.

 Evapo reaction to the proposed flavour ban